mgrebenets/mgrebenets.github.io/_posts/2015-02-08-bitbucket-branches--job-dsl.md

     }
 }

-// iterate through branches JSON branchesJson.each { branchName, details ->
+// Iterate through branches JSON branchesJson.each { branchName, details ->
     DateFormat dateFormat = new SimpleDateFormat("yyyy-MM-dd HH:mm:ss")
     Date lastModified = dateFormat.parse(details["timestamp"])

-    // check if branch name and age are valid if (isValidBranch(branchName) && isUpToDateBranch(branchName, lastModified)) {
+    // Check if branch name and age are valid if (isValidBranch(branchName) && isUpToDateBranch(branchName, lastModified)) {
-        // branch is valid, create the job for it println "Valid branch: ${branchName}"
+        // Branch is valid, create the job for it println "Valid branch: ${branchName}"

         // Configure the job